gentlero/bitbucket-api/docs/repositories/pullrequests.md

 $pull->diff($account_name, $repo_slug, 1);
 ```

-### Get the log of all of a repository's pull request activity
+### Get the log of a pull request activity
+If pull request ID is omitted, the entire repository's pull request activity is returned.

 ```php
 $pull->activity($account_name, $repo_slug, 1);
 ```